Gabi2606/qa-test-tech/part2-api-test/postman/README.md

 To run the tests in this Postman collection, follow these steps:

-1. Make sure to create the environment variable:
+1. Import the file collection.json and environment.json

-    Create an environment variable named base_url with the value http://localhost:3000.
+    With it will create an environment variable named base_url with the value http://localhost:3000 and two variables: postId and commentsId

-    This will be used in the endpoints as {{base_url}} to point to the correct server.
+    This will be used in the endpoints.

 2. Run the Tests: